nicholaspung/tracker-desktop/frontend/README.md

 # TODOS

-- showcase config to summary and think about how to save the config
 - add a component to analyzed the data to show trends, ie sum of how much money spent per month, sum of how much money brought in per month, sum of latest balance according to month for length of time
 - add line chart to showcase finance balance trends
 - add a time frame for all
 - fix summary for sums, in finance balances summary, it's not filtering the account owner
+- add "required value" display
+- add error flashbar if there's an error
+- add flashbar component for overall app, and make it global

 LATER

+- showcase config to summary and think about how to save the config
+- find out if you can disable scroll in background if modal is open

 DONE